-- The feature is robust against translation and scale due to initial normalization process.
-It is robust to small rotational changes as only few pixels will change the partition. - The feature is robust against discrete rotations of the angle of the slice due to the Fourier transformation. - The feature is robust against omissions of smaller details and noise during edge detection.
+- The feature is robust against translation and scale robust to small rotational changes - The feature is robust against discrete rotations of the angle of the slice due to the Fourier transformation. - The feature is robust against omissions of smaller details and noise during edge detection.

 - The Histogram of oriented gradients dates back to 1986 but regained interest with the work of Dalal and Triggs in 2005 to detect pedestrians.
-The methods has since been extended and is often used as input into neural networks. - Step 1: compute gradients, for instance, with Sobel operators on a grayscale version of the image.
-In contrast to other approaches, HOG uses unsigned gradients, i.e., the direction lies in the range of 0 to π .
-Values between π and 2π are rotated by π .
-Some HOG implementation let users choose between unsigned and signed gradients, but Dalal and Triggs found that this worked best for pedestrian detection - Step 2: As shown in the picture below, the image is divided into cells each with 8x8 pixels.
-For each of the cell, HOG computes a 9-bin histogram (9 was found to be optimal for their use case) over the gradient directions of the 64 pixels and weighted by their gradient magnitudes. - Step 3: gradient magnitudes are variant to illumination and hence require normalization before we can compare histograms with each.
-Rather than normalizing the 9-bin histograms at each cell, HOG combines 4 neighboring cells and normalizes the concatenated histograms (now 36 bins) so it sums up to 1.
-The 4 neighboring cells (2x2 cells, each with 8x8 pixels) are moved along the image in steps of 8 pixels.
-Each block yields a normalized histogram of 36 bins.
-These blocks are partially overlapping.
+The methods has since been extended and is often used as input into neural networks. - Step 1: compute gradients, i) r instance, with Sobel operators on a grayscale version of the image.
+In contrast to other approaches, HOG user unsigned gradients, i.e., the direction lies in the range π 0 to π .
+Values between π and 2π are related by π .
+Some HOG implementation let users choose between unsigned and signed gradients, but Dalal and Triggs found that this worked best for pedestrian detection. - Step 2: As shown in the picture below, the image is divided into cells each with 8x8 pixels.
+For each of the cell, HOG computes a 9-bin histogram (9) as found to be optimal for their use case) over the gradient directions of the 64 pixels and weighted by their gradient magnitudes. - Step 3: gradient magnitudes are variant to illumination and hence require normalization before we can compare histograms with each.
+Rather than normalizing the 9-bin histograms at each, results bins.
+These block for all tight overlapping.

+HOG combines 4 neighboring cells and normalizes (now 36 bins)

-- Step 4: combine histograms to global features or keep a "bag" of local features for search. - Optional: The HOG features can be used as input into machine learning algorithm.
-Dalal and Triggs used an SVM to detect pedestrians.
+- Step 4: combine histograms to global features or keep a "bag" of local features for search. - Optional: The HOG reatures can be used as input into machine learning algorithm.
+Data and Triggs used an SVV b detect pedestrians.